-- Remove 36 ha of indigenous or semi-natural vegetation comprised of narrow-leaved tussock grassland, shrubland, riparian vegetation, and ephemeral wetlands inhabited by 128 indigenous plant species (including fourteen rare species), and which also provides habitat for 11 indigenous bird species, (including one Threatened and two At Risk species). - Directly impact 45 ha of improved pasture, pine forest (felled), exotic rough pasture and rehabilitated rough exotic grassland on the Northern Gully WRS. - Potentially effect the surrounding vegetation resulting from project activities extending up to 100 m beyond the project area, containing 48 ha of indigenous vegetation. - Impact a large but unknown number (likely high 1,000s) of three species of native reptile and their habitats, two of which are listed as At Risk. - Impact on invertebrate communities inhabiting natural vegetation communities, including one Threatened species.
+inland wetland, and ephemeral wetlands inhabited by 128 indigenous plant species (including fourteen rare species), and which also provides habitat for 11 indigenous bird species, (including one Threatened and two At Risk species).

+- Directly impact 45 ha of improved pasture, pine forest (felled), exotic rough pasture and rehabilitated rough exotic grassland on the Northern Gully WRS. - Potentially affect the surrounding vegetation resulting from project activities extending up to 100 m beyond the project area, containing 51 ha of indigenous vegetation. - Impact a large but unknown number (likely high 1,000s) of three species of native reptile and their habitats, two of which are listed as At Risk. - Impact on invertebrate communities inhabiting natural vegetation communities, including one Threatened species.